A lower bound for the curvature integral under an upper curvature bound: Proof

 for some (and thus any) $p_j\in M_j$ converging to $p$. \end{clm}

 \begin{proof} We prove it by induction on the value

-for fixed small $\delta>0$.
-Note that this value is finite as observed at the beginning of Section \ref{sec:res}.
-Let $0<\rho<\varepsilon$ be small enough as in the proof of Theorem \ref{thm:res}, in particular, Lemma \ref{lem:str1} holds.
-The proof is divided into two cases: $p$ is good or bad in $M\cap\bar B(p,\rho)$ (see Definition \ref{dfn:bad}).
+for the above fixed $\delta$.
+Note that this value is uniformly bounded from below and above, as observed at the beginning of Section \ref{sec:res}.
+Let $0<\rho<\varepsilon$ be small enough as in the proof of Theorem \ref{thm:res}, so that in particular Lemma \ref{lem:str1} holds.
+The proof is divided into two cases: \begin{enumerate} \item $p$ is $C\delta$-good in $M\cap\bar B(p,\rho)$; or \item $p$ is $C\delta$-bad in $M\cap\bar B(p,\rho)$, \end{enumerate} where Theorem \ref{thm:res} will be applied to the latter (see Definition \ref{dfn:bad} for good and bad points).